Jupemon/video-requester/README.md

 7. All of these custom video requests will show up on your account page.

-8. You can reject any of the video requests which you don't want to fulfill, this action refunds the payment.
+8. You can reject any of the video requests which you don't want to fulfill, this action refunds the stripe payment.

 9. Accept the video requests which you plan on fulfilling.